bravonoeul/Database-MySQL/en/mysql-instance-guide.md

 mysql> ALTER USER 'root'@'localhost' IDENTIFIED BY 'New Password';
 ```

-### Default MySQL validate_password_policy is as below:
+Default MySQL validate_password_policy is as below:

 * validate\_password\_policy=MEDIUM
-* Must be more than 8 characters, including numbers, lower/upper cases, and special characters.
+* Must be more than 8 characters, and include numbers, lower/upper cases, and special characters.

 ### 2\.
-Change Ports
+Changing Port Number

-#### The default image port is 3306.
-It is recommended to change port for security reasons.
+The default MySQL port number is 3306.
+It is recommended to change the port number for security reasons.

 ```
 shell> vi /etc/my.cnf